iiscleap/Coswara-Data/README.md

 #### This is the data repository for Project Coswara (https://coswara.iisc.ac.in/).
 To view more information about the database such as distributions of gender, age, etc. click [here](https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).
 <p>Each folder contains metadata and recordings corresponding to a person.
 The audio recordings are in wav format (44.1KHz).

+To download and extract the data, you can run the script `extract_data.py`

 Voice samples collected include breathing sounds (fast and slow), cough sounds (deep and shallow), phonation of sustained vowels (/a/ as in made, /i/,/o/), and counting numbers at slow and fast pace.
 Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ cured/ infected) and the presence of comorbidities (pre-existing medical conditions). </p>

 - 2020-04-13 contains 76 samples.